hytproject/Holoyolo/README.md

 Clone recursively to pull-in needed submodule(s):

-`$ git clone --recursive https://github.com/scala-network/scala-v8.1 scala`
+`$ git clone --recursive https://github.com/Holoyolo-network/Holoyolo-v8.1 Holoyolo`

 If you already have a repo cloned, initialize and update:

-`$ cd scala && git git submodule update --init --recursive`
+`$ cd Holoyolo && git git submodule update --init --recursive`

 ### Build instructions

-Scala uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.
+Holoyolo uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.

 #### On Linux and macOS